eye4357/x_make_persistent_env_var_x/README.md

 - [Road to 0.20.4 Engineering Proposal](../x_0_make_all_x/Change%20Control/0.20.4/Road%20to%200.20.4%20Engineering%20Proposal.md)
 - [Road to 0.20.3 Engineering Proposal](../x_0_make_all_x/Change%20Control/0.20.3/Road%20to%200.20.3%20Engineering%20Proposal.md)

+## Reconstitution Drill
+During the monthly lab rebuild, validate this toolkit on the clean machine: enumerate variables, set and unset values, export the JSON ledger, and confirm the orchestrator still sees the evidence.
+Clock the run time, record OS build and Python version, and patch this README plus Change Control if the drill uncovers drift.

 ## Cross-Linked Intelligence
 - [x_make_common_x](../x_make_common_x/README.md) — provides helpers for logging and subprocess control when editing the registry
 - [x_make_pip_updates_x](../x_make_pip_updates_x/README.md) — depends on precise environment switches to upgrade packages safely